doevelopper/sw-dev-platform/README.md

     Developer Edition      http://www.tbd.net/Downloads/dev-edition
     Aurora                 http://www.tbd.net/Downloads/Aurora

->_Nightly_            builds created out of the central repository every night.
+>__Nightly__            builds created out of the central repository every night.
 These are not qualified by QA.

->_Aurora_    		   builds created out of the aurora repository, which is synced from mozilla-central every weeks.
+>__Aurora__    		   builds created out of the aurora repository, which is synced from mozilla-central every weeks.
 >There is a small amount of QA at the start of the 1 week period before the updates are offered.

->_Developer Edition_  builds created out of the develop repository, created for developers.
+>__Developer Edition__  builds created out of the develop repository, created for developers.

->_Beta_               builds created out of the master repository, qualified by QA as being of sufficient quality to release to beta users.
+>__Beta__               builds created out of the master repository, qualified by QA as being of sufficient quality to release to beta users.

->_Release_            builds created out of the release repository, qualified by QA as being of sufficient quality to release to hundreds of millions of people.
+>__Release__            builds created out of the release repository, qualified by QA as being of sufficient quality to release to hundreds of millions of people.

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, Bootstrap is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility, **SWDP** is maintained under [the Semantic Versioning guidelines](http://semver.org/).
 Sometimes we screw up, but we'll adhere to those rules whenever possible.

 ## Copyright and license